ranocha/SummationByPartsOperators.jl/docs/src/introduction.md

 symmetry properties of SBP operators are the same as the ones of periodic SBP operators modulo boundary terms.
 Note that the correct handling of boundary terms is the basic reason of the success of SBP operators.
-In particular for hyperbolic problems, other boundary treatments that might appear senseful can result in catastrophic failure.
+In particular for hyperbolic problems, other boundary treatments that might appear sensible can result in catastrophic failure.

 ### First-derivative operators